 Provides foundational leadership principles in various settings within the exercise and sport science profession.
 Additionally, students will gain knowledge and skills in professional development and responsibility necessary to leadership and administration as a professional in exercise and sport science.
-Prerequisite: Either EXSS 2340 or 2371

 EXSS 4350 - Principles and Techniques of Strength Training and Conditioning (Theory Course) (3)